bhargavraju49/movieAppRedux/README.md

 \*used redux for effective state management and to apply redux knowledge

-\*used Search functionality and fetched the movies from OMDB API
+\*Added favourite and unfavourite functionality and two tabs for home and favourite

+\*used OMDB API to fetch the movies to implement Search functionality

 \*Maintained proper folder structure